PaulApivat/paulapivat/content/post/twitter_analytics/index.md

 A quicker way to explore the relationship between pairs of metrics throughout a dataset is to use a **correlelogram**.

-Again, we'll start with base R. You'll want to limit the number of variables you visualize so the correlelogram doesn't become too cluttered.
-Here are four variables that correlate the highest with `user profile clicks`:
+We'll start with base R. You'll want to limit the number of variables you visualize so the correlelogram doesn't become too cluttered.
+Here are four variables that correlate the highest with `User Profile Clicks`:

 ```
+# four columns are selected along with user profile clicks to plot
 df %>%
     select(8, 12, 19:20, `user profile clicks`) %>%
     plot(pch = 20, cex = 1.5, col="#69b3a2")